Shubham19-coder/Blockchain-KYC-Verification/README.md

 2) In terminal: truffle migrate -reset
 3) In terminal: cd client
 4) In terminal: npm start

-and your App will be ready to start.
+-and your App will be ready to start.